josephsl/wintenApps/readme.md

 * Tooltips from Edge and universal apps are recognized and will be announced.
 * NVDA will no longer announce "unknown" when opening quick link menu (Windows+X).
 This fix will be part of NVDA 2018.2.
 * In build 17627 and later, when opening a new Sets tab (Control+Windows+T), NVDA will announce search results when searching for items in the embedded Cortana window.
+* When switching between Sets tabs, NvDA will announce name and position of the tab you are switching to.
 * When opening, closing, or switching between virtual desktops, NVDA will announce current desktop ID (desktop 2, for example).

 ## Alarms and clock